Fishing Conditions Forecast

 -

-Moving water - Expect average flows for most Maryland rivers and streams, but high and dropping conditions on the Potomac and Susquehanna Rivers.
-There will be above average tidal current conditions through Friday as a result of the previous new moon on Sunday, March 10th.
+Moving water - Expect average flows for the Susquehanna River and other Maryland rivers and streams.
+There will be above average tidal current conditions on through Friday as a result of the new moon on Saturday, December 1st.

 - Putting it all together - The best fishing areas could be further refined by intersecting these prime areas with underwater points, hard bottom, drop-offs, and large schools of baitfish.